mallikaparulekar/gauge/README.md

 # gauge
-An app for teachers to gauge mass student understanding
+An app for teachers to gauge student understanding